 Grady’s initial sea tour was aboard USS Moosbrugger (DD 980) where he served as combat information center officer and antisubmarine warfare officer.
 As a department head, he served as weapons control officer and combat systems officer in USS Princeton (CG 59).
-He was commanding officer of Mine Counter Measure Rotational Crew Echo aboard USS Chief (MCM 14), and deployed to the Arabian Gulf in command of USS Ardent (MCM 12).
+He was commanding officer of Mine Counter Measure Rotational Crew Echo in USS Chief (MCM 14), and deployed to the Arabian Gulf in command of USS Ardent (MCM 12).
 Grady then commanded USS Cole (DDG 67) deploying as part of NATO’s Standing Naval Forces Mediterranean.
 He then commanded Destroyer Squadron (DESRON) 22 deploying to the Arabian Gulf as sea combat commander for the Theodore Roosevelt Carrier Strike Group (TRCSG) in support of Operations Enduring Freedom and Iraqi Freedom.

-Ashore, Grady first served on the staff of the Joint Chiefs of Staff and then as naval aide to the Chief of Naval Operations.
-He also served on the staff of the Chief of Naval Operations as assistant branch head, Europe and Eurasia Politico-Military Affairs Branch (OPNAV N524).
+Ashore, Grady first served on the staff of the Joint Chiefs of Staff and then as naval aide to the chief of naval operations.
+He also served on the staff of the chief of naval operations as assistant branch head, Europe and Eurasia Politico-Military Affairs Branch (OPNAV N524).
 He then served as executive assistant to the Navy’s Chief of Legislative Affairs.
 Next, he served as the deputy executive secretary of the National Security Council in the White House.
-He then went on to serve as the executive assistant to the Chief of Naval Operations.
+He then went on to serve as the executive assistant to the chief of naval operations.

-Grady’s first flag assignment was as the director of the Maritime Operations Center (N2/3/5/7), Commander, U.S. Pacific Fleet.
-Next, he commanded, Carrier Strike Group (CSG) 1 and the Carl Vinson Carrier Strike Group, deploying for nearly ten months to the Western Pacific and the Arabian Gulf conducting combat operations in support of Operation Inherent Resolve.
-In July 2015, Grady assumed command of Naval Surface Force Atlantic.|
+Grady’s flag assignments include the Director of the Maritime Operations Center (N2/3/5/7), Commander, U.S. Pacific Fleet; Commander, Carrier Strike Group (CSG) 1 and the Carl Vinson Carrier Strike Group where he deployed for nearly ten months to the Western Pacific and the Arabian Gulf conducting combat operations in support of Operation Inherent Resolve.
+He was then commander, Naval Surface Force Atlantic.|